 Depending on your specific landscape, you may even have additional factors to consider when choosing the right plant – i.e. wind/storm resistance, salt tolerance / reclaimed water, wildfire protection, etc. Fortunately, there are some very good resources out there to help:

 Here’s a few helpful links to help you keep your New Year’s resolution to always put the “right plant” in the “right place” –

 - Your local UF/IFAS Extension Office & Master Gardeners can help with plant questions, bug questions, soil testing – you name it, we’ve got you covered.
 Link: Find your local UF/IFAS Extension office & Master Gardeners

 - Visit good nurseries / garden centers – Asking questions is a great way to tell the difference between a good nursery versus “a store that happens to also sell plants.”
 When you find a good nursery, the staff tend to know their plants’ needs well.
 With a little information from you, they’ll often be able to help steer you to the right plant selection.

 - Landscaping for Specific Sites – UF/IFAS Gardening Solutions hub containing links for coastal, shade, drought, fire-wise, etc.

-- Florida Native Plant Society* (native plants only) – Searchable plant selection guide for Florida native plants.
-This guide allows you to choose your county, select site characteristics, etc. (NOTE: To avoid losing your search results each time you click a plant, use the green “Back to List” button, rather than using the ‘back’ button on your browser.
+- Florida Native Plant Society* (Includes native plants only) – Searchable plant selection guide for Florida native plants.
+This guide allows you to choose your county, select site characteristics, etc. (NOTE: To avoid losing your search results, click the green “Back to List” button, rather than using the ‘back’ button on your browser.